joaopauloschuler/neural-api/README.md

 CAI NEURAL API is a pascal based deep learning neural network API optimized for AVX, AVX2 and AVX512 instruction sets plus OpenCL capable devices including AMD, Intel and NVIDIA.
 This API has been tested under Windows and Linux.

 This project is a subproject from a bigger and older project called [CAI](https://sourceforge.net/projects/cai/) and is sister to Keras based [K-CAI NEURAL API](https://github.com/joaopauloschuler/k-neural-api).
+You can find trained neural network models in the [pre-trained-neural-api-networks](https://github.com/joaopauloschuler/pre-trained-neural-api-networks/) repository.

 ## Why Pascal?
 * Compiled pascal code is super fast!
 This API can outperform some major APIs in some architectures.